ebowman/api-first-hand/README.md

 The Activator template provides a sandbox for your application to run with API-First-Hand.
 It contains the following:
 - HTML tutorial (found in the `tutorial` folder)
 - the Swagger UI frontend included as static files, run from within Play (located in the `public/swagger` folder)
-- a pre-configured `plugins.sbt` file with a definition of all required resolvers and plugins (find in `project` folder)
+- a pre-configured `plugins.sbt` file with a definition of all required resolvers and plugins (found in the `project` folder)
 - a `conf` folder with the following customized contents:
-    * `routes` file with route configuration for Swagger UI, example specification, and commented out links to other examples
+    * `routes` file with route configuration for Swagger UI, example specification, and commented-out links to other examples
-    * A template Swagger API definition called `example.yaml`, with a dummy implementation in the `app` folder.
+    * A template Swagger API definition called `example.yaml`, with a dummy implementation in the `app` folder
-    * `examples` folder containing additional Swagger specification examples that each represents some aspect of the Api-First-Hand plugin in more detail.
+    * `examples` folder containing additional Swagger specification examples, each representing some aspect of Api-First-Hand in greater detail.
 For the plugin to pick up the specification, move it into the `conf` folder.
-You can have multiple Swagger specifications in the `conf` folder at the same time.
+You can simultaneously have multiple Swagger specifications in the `conf` folder.
 - `app` directory with following template implementations:
-    * `controllers/Swagger.scala` - a backend side of the Swagger UI
+    * `controllers/Swagger.scala`: a backend side of the Swagger UI
-    * `generated_controllers/example.yaml.scala` - a dummy implementation of the example controller.
-Will be (re)generated if deleted
+    * `generated_controllers/example.yaml.scala`: a dummy implementation of the example controller that's (re)generated if deleted
-    * `security/example.yaml.scala` - a marshaller for OAuth2 tokens.
+    * `security/example.yaml.scala`: a marshaller for OAuth2 tokens.
 Will not be regenerated until either deleted or renamed; and then explicitly requested by issuing a `playScalaSecurity` command.

 ## Running Your Application with API-First-Hand